pydantic/pydantic/docs/concepts/fields.md

 The `deprecated` parameter can be used to mark a field as being deprecated.
 Doing so will result in:

-* a runtime deprecation warning emitted when accessing the field.
+* a runtime deprecation warning emitted when accessing the field or explicitly assigning values to the field at model instantiation.
 * `"deprecated": true` being set in the generated JSON schema.

 You can set the `deprecated` parameter as one of: